robyftp/Tree/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## Why do cows not have toes?
+They lactose!